 The paper is structured as follow.
 Section 2 describes the proposed tensegrity model of a reinforced masonry vault or dome, which is based on an automatically generated background structure.
-Next, Section 3 formulates a minimum mass optimization of such a structure, under given yielding constraints and multiple loading conditions.
-The following Section 4 presents a parade of case studies dealing with FRP-/FRCM- reinforcements of a dome (Section 4.1), a groin vault (or cross vault), a cloister vault (or domical vault) and a barrel vault (Section 4.2).
+Next, Sect.
+3 formulates a minimum mass optimization of such a structure, under given yielding constraints and multiple loading conditions.
+The following Section 4 presents a parade of case studies dealing with the FRP-/FRCM- reinforcement of a dome (Sect.4.1), a groin vault (or cross vault), a cloister vault (or domical vault) and a barrel vault (Sect.
+4.2).
 Concluding remarks and prospective work are illustrated in Section 5.